ls1intum/thesis-template-typst/chapters/05/main.typ

   Note: Optional section describing the control flow of the system, in particular, whether a monolithic, event-driven control flow or concurrent processes have been selected, how requests are initiated and specific synchronization issues
 ]

+We distinguish between REST and WebSocket connections.
+We call the REST interface whenever we need to load an unchanging resource.
+Conversely, we subscribe to WebSocket connections whenever we want to synchronize dynamic data, e.g., messages in a conversation.
+There are three actions to messages in a conversation: create, update, and delete.

+We update the data structure local to the native client with these actions (create, update, and delete).

 == Boundry Conditions

 #rect(